Sweden Country Commercial Guide

 Last published date:

-• Sweden has a long-established tradition of expertise in manufacturing and engineering, mining, shipbuilding, and the life sciences, which makes it a highly receptive market to new advanced technologies.
+• Sweden has a long-established tradition of expertise in manufacturing and engineering, mining, shipbuilding, and life sciences, which makes it a highly receptive market to new, innovative technologies.

-• Since Swedes are early adopters of new technologies, Sweden is considered to be an ideal test market, albeit an expensive one.
-In 2017, the government launched a program called Testbed Sweden to attract innovative technologies into the country for development and piloting.
+• Since Swedes are early adopters of new technologies, Sweden is an ideal test market, albeit an expensive one.
+In 2017, the government launched a program called Testbed Sweden to attract both physical and virtual environments where companies, academia and other organizations can develop, test and introduce new solutions across various sectors, such as life sciences, AI, 5G/6G, smart production, energy, cybersecurity and many more.
+There are currently hundreds of test beds in Sweden looking at innovative technologies in connection with science parks, universities and other research institutes.

-• Sweden’s rapid developments in smart grid, decarbonization, alternative energy, cybersecurity and e-health make the country a critically important market for U.S. companies offering innovative technologies.
+• Sweden’s rapid developments in smart urban development, decarbonization of the society, increased use of non-fossil energy, focus on national and cybersecurity and e-health developments make the country a critically important market for U.S. companies offering innovative technologies.

-• English is widely spoken, and English is the language used for business communications.
+• English is widely spoken, and is the language used for business communications.

 ×